14 October 2024

 TL; DR

 A metrics layer serves as the fast-track training that an LLM needs to deliver the most impact in a business.
-Once trained on your metrics, your definitions and your data, the LLM can serve as a self-service analytics tool that either provides answers based on predetermined logic or flags queries it cannot resolve.
+Once trained on your metrics, your definitions and your data, the LLM operates as a self-service analytics tool that either provides answers based on predetermined logic or flags queries it can't resolve.
+No guessing, no misinterpretation.

-Day-to-day, the reliability of a new AI tool helps build trust with a business user.
-Knowing when to respond or indicate it doesn’t have an answer is how an AI tool solidifies trust with the data team.
+Day-to-day, the reliability of a new AI tool helps build trust with the data team.
+Knowing when to respond or indicate it doesn’t have an answer is how an AI tool earns trust and lasting engagement from the wider business.
+By behaving consistently and predictably, an LLM reaches its peak performance - a trusted, conversational layer over your data warehouse.

 © 2024 Artickl Ltd. All rights reserved.